 Our Department’s first mission was to educate students to become physical education teachers.
 There were two separate divisions - the Department of Human Kinetics on the College Avenue campus and the Department of Physical Education on the Douglass Campus.
 Most of the students who graduated during the 1960’s-1980's went into teaching, coaching or recreation based careers.
 While courses such as Kinesiology and Exercise Physiology were required, the curriculum was pedagogy based.
 In the late 1980’s, the two departments merged and moved to the Loree Building where we still are today.
 It was also during that time that the focus on teaching was phased out and the curriculum changed to reflect the emphasis on Exercise Science.
 The late 1990’s saw the introduction of the Sport Management option which has continued to evolve and grow since its inception, to focus on management, operations, marketing, and the business of sport.

-The Department of Kinesiology and Health has more than 1000 declared undergraduate majors - making it one of the largest majors at Rutgers.
-Students currently choose between two options - Applied Kinesiology and Sport Management.
+The Department of Kinesiology and Health has more than 1000 declared undergraduate majors - making it one of the largest departments at Rutgers.
+Students currently choose between two majors - Exercise Science and Sport Management.
 The Department offers over 60 undergraduate classes, with many courses also available in the winter and summer sessions.

-The Applied Kinesiology option consists of 68-71 credits and is “science” based with such courses as biology, chemistry, physics, physiology, and exercise physiology.
+The Exercise Science major consists of 68-73 credits and is “science” based with such courses as biology, chemistry, physics, physiology, and exercise physiology.
 A highlight of this program is the Functional Human Anatomy course and lab which is one of the very few undergraduate programs in the country that educate students using a human cadaver.
-The Exercise Science option has all the pre-requisites for students to apply to graduate programs in physical and occupational therapy, medicine, athletic training and nursing.
+The Exercise Science major has all the pre-requisites for students to apply to graduate programs in physical and occupational therapy, medicine, athletic training and nursing.
 Students are required to complete a 126 hour internship experience providing valuable clinical exposure in their senior year.

-The Sport Management option is 65-70 credits and includes courses in marketing, finance, facility management, sport law, accounting and economics.
-The program offers many opportunities to connect with professionals in the sport management field and requires a 262 hour internship experience.
+The Sport Management major is 65-69 credits and includes courses in marketing, finance, facility management, sport law, accounting, communications and economics.
+The program offers many opportunities to connect with professionals in the sport management field and requires a 252 hour internship experience.

 The Department of Kinesiology and Health offers unique exposure for students in courses that deal with a wide range of populations including individuals with disabilities, the aging population, fieldwork in the community, and study abroad opportunities.
 These experiential learning programs encourage a “hands on” approach and learning through living focus.

-At the Graduate level, the Department of Kinesiology and Health offers an MS. and Ph.D.
+At the Graduate level, the Department of Kinesiology and Health offers an M.S. and Ph.D.
 Program in Kinesiology and Applied Physiology with in-depth research and training in Exercise Physiology and Exercise Psychology.
-Students pursuing the M.B.S.
-(Master of Business and Science - a non-thesis graduate program) can focus on the Kinesiology and Applied Physiology option which combines Kinesiology courses with those in Business and Finance.
+Students pursuing the MBS (Master of Business and Science - a non-thesis graduate program) can focus on the Kinesiology and Applied Physiology option which combines Kinesiology courses with those in Business and Finance.
 The Global Sports Business M.S.
-Program will debut in the fall of 2016.
-This 40 credit, 2 year program begins in the fall of each year.
+Program is a 40 credit, 2 year program that begins in the fall of each year.
 Students will be taught by leaders in the sport industry which will prepare them for sport management positions and leadership in a global world.

 The Department of Kinesiology and Health's faculty exemplifies the wide diversity and expertise in our field.
 Our faculty is comprised of leading researchers in the field of exercise, fitness, sport performance, health, psychology and physiology.
 Our faculty is recognized internationally for their achievements and by professional organizations and corporations for their contributions in a wide array of research areas.
 Current studies include: physical activity and stress, brain activity, exercise metabolism in college athletes, chronic disease, and exercise supplements.